mzdm/google-fonts-flutter/README.md

 ### Bundling font files in your application's assets

-The `google_fonts` package will automatically use matching font files in your `pubspec.yaml`'s `assets` (rather than fetching them at runtime via HTTP).
+The `google_language_fonts` package will automatically use matching font files in your `pubspec.yaml`'s `assets` (rather than fetching them at runtime via HTTP).
 Once you've settled on the fonts you want to use: